Richard Balfe: House of Lords

 On 19 September 2013 he was created a life peer taking the title Baron Balfe, of Dulwich in the London Borough of Southwark.
 Balfe served as President of the Cambridge Conservative Association, the Honorary President of the British Dietetic Association and a member of the Advisory Board at the UK-based 'Polar Regions' think-tank Polar Research and Policy Initiative.
 Currently, he is President of the TUC affiliated Union BALPA (the British Airline Pilots Association).

 On 4 June 2015, Balfe proposed "a bill to make provision to allow European Union citizens who are resident in the United Kingdom to vote in parliamentary elections and to become members of Parliament; and for connected purposes".

 In line with his pro-EU views, in the run-up to the 2016 referendum Balfe took an active role in "Cambridge For Europe", a local campaign which cites as its purpose ensuring "that people in Cambridge and its wider region fully understand the arguments for continued membership of the European Union".
 In addition to being a member of the group's steering committee, he was also a patron.
 He is not associated with the Cambridge for Europe campaign that was relaunched in 2020, and which strongly advocates support for Ukraine's resistance to Russia's invasion.

 On 22 June 2023, Balfe attended a party in London organised by Andrei Kelin, the Russian Ambassador to the United Kingdom on the occasion of Russia Day.
 Kelin gave a speech at the event in which he tried to justify his country's invasion of Ukraine.

+He is the only Conservative member of the All-Party Parliamentary Group on Fair Elections, which campaigns to replace First Past the Post with a proportional system that makes seats match votes.